symfony/symfony-docs/testing.rst

     );

-Last but not least, you can force each request to be executed in its own PHP process to avoid any side-effects when working with several clients in the same script::
+Last but not least, you can force each request to be executed in its own PHP process to avoid any side effects when working with several clients in the same script::

     $client->insulate();